SoheilKhodayari/DOMClobbering/README.md

 ## 📝 Academic Publication

-The contents of this repository has been published as a part of a S&P'23 paper.
-If you use the DOMC-BT for academic research, we encourage you to cite the following [paper](#coming-soon):
+The contents of this repository has been published as a part of a IEEE S&P'23 paper.
+If you use DOMC-BT for academic research, we encourage you to cite the following [paper](#coming-soon):

 ```
 @inproceedings {SKhodayariSP23TheThing,